qMRLab/qmrlab.github.io/_posts/2022-05-23-qMT-mapping-spgr.md

 <p>

 A Jupyter Notebook version of this blog post is also available through MyBinder, and can be viewed <a href="https://mybinder.org/v2/gh/jvelazquez-reyes/qMT_tutorial-ISMRM2022/master?labpath=qMT.ipynb" target="_blank">here</a>.
 There you can modify the code, change the figures, and regenerate the html that was used to create the tutorial below.
-It is powered by <a href="https://vatlab.github.io/sos-docs/" target="_blank">Script of Scripts (SoS)</a>, allowing us to process the data using qMRLab in Octave and plot the figures with Plot.ly using Python, all within the same Jupyter Notebook.
+It is powered by qMRLab in Octave to process the data and plot the figures with Plot.ly using Python, all within the same Jupyter Notebook.

 </p>